forrest79/phpgsql/docs/db.md

 ### How to extend default data type parsing

 If you need to parse some special DB type, you have two options.
-You can create your own data type parser implementing interface `Forrest79\PhPgSql\Db\DataTypeParser` with the only one public function `parse(string $type, string|NULL $value): mixed`, that get DB type and value as `string` (or `NULL`) and return PHP value.
+You can create your own data type parser implementing interface `Forrest79\PhPgSql\Db\DataTypeParser` with the only one public function `parse(string $type, string|null $value): mixed`, that get DB type and value as `string` (or `null`) and return PHP value.
 The second option is preferable - you can extend existing `Forrest79\PhPgSql\Db\DataTypeParsers\Basic` and only add new/update existing types.

 To use your own data type parser, set it on connection with the method `setDataTypeParser()`.